varya/steroids/_posts/steroids_npm/2013-08-21-troubleshooting-connectivity.markdown

 Some users have reported that enabling Developer Options fixes connectivity issues on Android, in particular a case where the Steroids server is reachable from a mobile browser, but the app still won't load.
 On Android 4.x, go to Settings > About Device, find the Build Number field and tap on it 7 times to enable Developer Options.

+## Does your Android device have multiple user accounts enabled?

+There's a known issue where some Android devices fail to open Steroids projects when multiple user accounts are enabled.

 ## Is the QR code right?

 Take a look at the URL in the QR code web page opened by `$ steroids connect`.
 Does the IP address in the URL match your computer's IP address?
 It should be of the format: